-- Syntax Description This command has no arguments or keywords. - Command Default Parser cache is enabled by default. - Command Modes Global configuration (config)
+- Syntax Description This command has no arguments or keywords. - Defaults Parser cache is enabled by default. - Command Modes Global configuration

-Command History Release Modification 12.1(5)T This command was introduced.
+Command History Release Modification Modification 12.1(5)T This command was introduced.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-Cisco IOS XE Release 3.9S This command was integrated into Cisco IOS XE Release 3.9S.

-Usage Guidelines The Parser Cache feature optimizes the parsing (translation and execution) of Cisco software configuration command lines by remembering how to parse recently encountered command lines, decreasing the time required to process large configuration files.
+Usage Guidelines The Parser Cache feature optimizes the parsing (translation and execution) of Cisco IOS software configuration command lines by remembering how to parse recently encountered command lines, decreasing the time required to process large configuration files.